-Together with my husband we make sure that OLD IRON NEVER DIES!
+My husband and I are on a mission to make sure that OLD IRON NEVER DIES!

-Good things happen to good people and I am here to prove you can be cheap and live an amazing life!
+Good things happen to good people.
+I am here to prove you can be cheap and live an amazing life!

 AMAZING Cheap Life